tiffanychang-fr/piggy-back-client/README.md

 # Piggy Back by Titos✨
-Piggy Back by Titos is an online community that aims to connect foreigners and locals in order to help people settle down easily.
+Piggy Back by Titos is an online community which connects foreigners and locals to help settling down process easier.
 It allows users to make an online payment with stripe per offer accepted, whereas Piggy Back takes 20% of platform fee in each transaction.
-It is made with react.js, express.js, node.js, mongoDB, and styling with Bootstrap.
+A marketplace made with react.js, express.js, node.js, mongoDB, and styling with Bootstrap by Titos.
 Check it from the link 👉 [website demo](https://piggy-back.netlify.app/)

 ### 🔧 Technical Features